SEO Glossary

 Search Engine Glossary – F

-FFA Free For All: FFA pages (Also known as Link Farms) are basically pages full of links submitted by site visitors.
+FFA Free For All: FFA pages (Also known as Link Farms) are pages full of links submitted by site visitors.
 They hold no benefit is terms of anchor text or PR, as Google quickly recognises this type of page and penalizes or removes it from searching the index.
-Now in 2022 this concept is almost over
+Now, in 2022, this concept is almost over.

 Search Engine Glossary – G

-Google: Google is the world-leading Search Engine.
+Google is the world’s leading Search Engine.
 Site owners claim that 90% of their site traffic is received from Google.
-Google is currently dominating in terms of usage when compared to other Search Engines like Yahoo!
-Or MSN.
+Google dominates in terms of usage compared to other search engines like Yahoo!
+And MSN.

 Google Bot: The Google Web page Crawler.
-The web crawler used by Google is known as Googlebot.
+Google uses a web crawler known as Googlebot.
 Googlebot is the umbrella term for two sorts of crawlers: a desktop crawler that mimics a desktop user and a mobile crawler that mimics a user on a mobile device.

-Guest Posting: Guest posting services a great way to increase visibility and reach for your website or blog.
-By featuring other bloggers’ content on your own site, you can attract new readers and boost your SEO.
-By writing quality guest posts, you can also develop valuable relationships with other bloggers and create goodwill that could lead to future collaborations.
+Guest Posting: Guest posting services are a great way to increase the visibility and reach of your website or blog.
+By featuring other bloggers’ content on your site, you can attract new readers and boost your SEO.
+Writing quality guest posts can also help you develop valuable relationships with other bloggers and create goodwill that could lead to future collaborations.

 Google Ads: The Google advertising network.
 Google Ads is a product that you can use to promote your business, help sell products or services, raise awareness, and increase traffic to your website.